simplymichael/flash-card-application/README.md

 ## Utilities
 - Run `dev:down` to destroy the containers in development.

-  This will (attempt to) backup your database data before destroying.
+  This will attempt to backup your databases before destroying the containers.
 - Run `down` to destroy the containers in production.

   **Note**: Ensure you backup your database data before doing this.

 - Run `app:down` to destroy only the api and client containers (excluding the data container)
-- Run `dev:api:down` to destroy only the data (redis and mongo-replicaset) containers
+- Run `dev:datastores:down` to destroy only the data (redis and mongo-replicaset) containers

+  This will attempt to backup your databases before destroying the containers.
-- Run `dev:api:backup` to backup your database data in development.
+- Run `dev:datastores:backup` to backup your database (mongo-db) data in development.
-- Run `dev:api:restore` to restore your database data in development.
+- Run `dev:datastores:restore` to restore your database (mongo-db) data in development.
-  Your database must be running (that is, you have run `npm run dev`) for this to work.
+  Your database must be running (that is, you have run `npm run dev:datastores:up`) for this to work.

 ## Troubleshooting